-Born in Montreal, she is a graduate of Villa-Maria, of Collège Jean-de-Brébeuf (D.E.C.
-1975) and The Université de Montréal (LL.L.
-1978)
+Born in Montreal, Justice Marie St-Pierre is a graduate of Villa-Maria, Collège Jean-de-Brébeuf (D.E.C.
+1975) and Université de Montréal (LL.L.
+1978).

-From January 2008 to October 2010, she acted as the presiding judge in the second trial of Widdrington v.
-Wightman, the judicial saga commonly known as "l'Affaire Castor".
-From September 2011 until her appointment to the Court of Appeal in April 2012, she acted as the coordinating judge of the Superior Court for the District of Terrebonne.
+From January 2008 to October 2010, she presided over the second trial of Widdrington v.
+Wightman, a judicial saga commonly known as "l'Affaire Castor".
+From September 2011 until her appointment to the Court of Appeal in April 2012, she acted as the coordinating judge of the Superior Court for the district of Terrebonne.

 From 2007 to 2013, she was a teacher and co-chair of the annual intensive for new federally-appointed judges given by the Canadian Institute for the Administration of Justice (CIAJ) and the National Judicial Institute (NJI).
 Since 2013, she has continued her involvement by teaching trial management and civil evidence.

 She was appointed to the Court of Appeal on April 5, 2012.